admin-shell-io/id/aas/3/0/README.md

  [https://admin-shell.io/aas/3/0/BasicEventElement/observed](https://admin-shell.io/aas/3/0/BasicEventElement/observed) The attribute observed of the BasicEventElement class as defined in IDTA-01001-3-0'.

+## BasicEventElement/direction
+Direction of event

+Can be { input, output }

+ [https://admin-shell.io/aas/3/0/BasicEventElement/direction](https://admin-shell.io/aas/3/0/BasicEventElement/direction) The attribute direction of the BasicEventElement class as defined in IDTA-01001-3-0'.

+## BasicEventElement/state
+State of event

+Can be { on, off }

+ [https://admin-shell.io/aas/3/0/BasicEventElement/state](https://admin-shell.io/aas/3/0/BasicEventElement/state) The attribute state of the BasicEventElement class as defined in IDTA-01001-3-0'.

+## BasicEventElement/messageTopic
+Information for the outer message infrastructure to schedule the event for the respective communication channel.

+ [https://admin-shell.io/aas/3/0/BasicEventElement/messageTopic](https://admin-shell.io/aas/3/0/BasicEventElement/messageTopic) The attribute messageTopic of the BasicEventElement class as defined in IDTA-01001-3-0.

+## BasicEventElement/messageBroker

+ [https://admin-shell.io/aas/3/0/BasicEventElement/messageBroker](https://admin-shell.io/aas/3/0/BasicEventElement/messageBroker) The attribute messageBroker of the BasicEventElement class as defined in IDTA-01001-3-0.

+## BasicEventElement/lastUpdate

+ [https://admin-shell.io/aas/3/0/BasicEventElement/lastUpdate](https://admin-shell.io/aas/3/0/BasicEventElement/lastUpdate) The attribute lastUpdate of the BasicEventElement class as defined in IDTA-01001-3-0.

+## BasicEventElement/minInterval

+ [https://admin-shell.io/aas/3/0/BasicEventElement/minInterval](https://admin-shell.io/aas/3/0/BasicEventElement/minInterval) The attribute minInterval of the BasicEventElement class as defined in IDTA-01001-3-0.

+## BasicEventElement/maxInterval

+ [https://admin-shell.io/aas/3/0/BasicEventElement/maxInterval](https://admin-shell.io/aas/3/0/BasicEventElement/maxInterval) The attribute maxInterval of the BasicEventElement class as defined in IDTA-01001-3-0.

 ## Blob
  A Blob is a data element that represents a file that is contained with its source code in the value attribute.